binnyva/DZG-Notes/Three Types of Note Taking Personalities.md

 ### Architects

-- You build your own organization structure
+- You build your own organisation structure
-- Customized system for you.
+- Customised system for you.
 - Eg. Notion

 ### Librarians

 - Every note has one specific place
-- Highly organized
+- Highly organised
 - You might not go back to these notes.
 Lots of new notes get saved - but not revisited
 - Eg. Evernote, Onenote